 Meucci cues provide a very affordable pool cue, that gives you all the features you need, but none you don't.

-Info on Meucci Cues from Budget Billiards
+Info on the Meucci Cues from Budget Billiards

 Meucci is probably the best known, legendary pool cue brand available today.
 Why?
 Because Bob Meucci has been building the most aesthetically pleasing and technologically advanced pool cues since the mid 1960's.